JoelSchaust/Minimum-Napari-DICOM-setup/README.md

 2. Run the installer and keep **all default settings**.

-3. Open a terminal (e.g. PowerShell on Windows):
+3. Open a terminal (Miniforgeprompt on Windows):

 ```bash
 git --version